-Flow forming is one of several metal forming techniques that is a more advanced form of spin forming.
 It allows variation in wall thickness of its products, which are hollow and tubular or rotationally symmetric products.
 Flow forming helps manufacturers meet complex design specifications and allows for a wider range of dimensional flexibility.
+Read More…

 Many metals, including stainless steel, titanium, copper, aluminum, nickel and brass are subjected to flow forming, which produces products for the aerospace, automotive, nuclear, chemical and petrochemical industries.
 Flow forming offers many benefits, including the reduced need for welding, shorter length of stock shapes and tighter design tolerances.
 Though this process is energy saving, the workpiece is subjected to a great amount of friction and deformation.